QuTech-Delft/cQASM-spec/README.md

     a + 5       # Only legal if "a" refers to a macro paramater;
                 # not legal if "a" refers or maps to a resource

-The primary purpose of expressions is to increase the power of macro expansions, described later.
+The primary purpose of expressions is to increase the power of macro expansions (described later).
+They are also used to represent the complex numbers for the description of custom gates.
 Other than that, they're really only useful as syntactic sugar.

-Grammatically, all operands in cQASM 2.0 are expressions.
-Expressions are defined similar to C. They support Python 3's `//` (integer division) and `**` (power) operators in addition, as well as Java's `>>>` logical shift-right.
-All operators and functions have classical instruction counterparts and use the exact same semantics, except that they do not perform the final typecast from the intermediate type to the type of the result resource (because there is no result resource).
+Expressions are defined similar to C. They support Python 3's `//` (integer division) and `**` (power) operators in addition, as well as Java's `>>>` logical shift-right, and an uncommon `^^` for logical exclusive or.
+All operators and functions (with the exception of unary plus and typecast) have classical instruction counterparts and use the exact same semantics, except that they do not implicitly perform a typecast from the intermediate type to the type of the result resource (because there is no result resource).
 The full list of operators and their precedence (highest first) is listed in the following table.

 | Operator    | Description                   | Equivalent insn. | Precedence        |
 |-------------|-------------------------------|------------------|-------------------|